 Marcin Dziedzic: We go into startups and cross-functional product teams.
 We have already had a lot of success in this field for a long time.
-From our perspective, startups are interesting companies with interesting, ambitious people and great potential for growth.
-Currently, we are able to help them at almost every stage, from creating the vision, strategy, through delivery, building UI/UX, user testing, and all the rest.
+From our perspective, startups are interesting companies with interesting, ambitious people and great growth potential.
+Currently, we can help them at almost every stage, from creating the vision, and strategy, to delivery, building UI/UX, user testing, and all the rest.
 That is the whole product development.
 Additionally, we focus on fintech and DLT.
-We know fintech, we know blockchain, we know building digital products and we understand startups like no one else.
+We know fintech, we know blockchain, we know building digital products, and we understand startups like no one else.

-Wiktor Żołnowski: As we want to grow further, it is necessary to introduce some scalable processes.
+Wiktor Żołnowski: As we want to grow further, we must introduce some scalable processes.
 We are mainly talking about HR topics.
 We are working hard on evaluation, team member development, etc. We want as much as possible to happen automatically.

-In 2021, it will undoubtedly be important to realize the vision we defined last year and which, as Marcin already mentioned, is oriented towards startups we want to cooperate with.
-Our delivery is tailored to this type of customers and we want to attract them.
-We intend to reach out to potential customers at an even earlier stage than before and really help them in their development (e.g. in fundraising for the implementation of ideas together with us or while working on the product idea stage).
+In 2021, it will undoubtedly be important to realize the vision we defined last year, which, as Marcin already mentioned, is oriented toward startups we want to cooperate with.
+Our delivery is tailored to this type of customer, and we want to attract them.
+We intend to reach out to potential customers at an even earlier stage than before and help them in their development (e.g. in fundraising for the implementation of ideas with us or while working on the product idea stage).
 We also want to widely share our knowledge and experience.

 Ł: What are your expectations for 2021?
 How will you know the year was successful?

 Marcin Dziedzic: First, if we achieve the financial, growth, retention, and happiness goals – that’s the minimum plan.
-In fact, to consider a year successful, we need something more.
+To consider a year successful, we need something more.
 After all, Pragmatic Coders is a service company, and the success of our clients is partly our success.
-At the moment we are working on some really interesting projects, like two challenger banks – I would love to see them in production.
+At the moment, we are working on some really interesting projects, like two challenger banks – I would love to see them in production.

 What else?
-Pragmatic Coders is already a company with which I, as a potential startup founder, would like to build my products.
-Who knows, maybe in 2021 the time will come for that too?
+As a potential startup founder, pragmatic Coders is already a company with which I would like to build my products.
+Who knows, maybe in 2021, the time will come for that too?

 Ł: Why stay in touch with Pragmatic Coders?